 If you are 65 or older you may be eligible for Medicare.
 You may choose AfterCorps as your primary plan, but before doing so you should contact the Social Security Administration, which coordinates Medicare, to obtain a full understanding of Medicare coverage and enrollment options.
 If you choose Medicare as your primary coverage, your AfterCorps coverage will cease.

 Currently AfterCorps only offers one plan.
 As of September 1, 2013, premiums for the AfterCorps plan are $253.44 per month for the Volunteer, $231.66 for non-Volunteer spouse, $234.00 for young adult dependent, and $214.56 per month for a dependent child/children.
 Premiums are subject to change, please refer to the Plan Summary for the latest premium information.

 Peace Corps pays the first month's premium for all Volunteers, but not for spouses or dependent children under 18.
 Extended coverage must be purchased before the first 30 days of coverage ends.

-You may purchase up to 18 months of extended coverage.
+You may purchase up to 2 months of additional coverage.
 You may elect to have your premiums deducted from your readjustment allowance.
 If you cancel pre-purchased coverage you will receive a refund.
 Alternatively, you may purchase coverage for shorter periods, such as month to month, by sending a check before the expiration of coverage or by having the premium automatically charged to a credit card.
 All payments for extensions of coverage must be received before the expiration of coverage.